Naviki interview: Kristina Jasiunaite

 Before Kristina Jasiunaite started setting up World Bicycle Relief’s efforts in Germany and Europe, she worked in the bicycle industry in the Netherlands, Germany and Austria for more than 14 years.
 Already in these years she dedicated herself to the idea that bicycles are a powerful and simple vehicle that can change the world.
 Kristina joined World Bicycle Relief in 2013 and as Managing Director Europe she is responsible for Fund Development and Corporate Partnerships.

-Our monthly interview with interesting people who have a special relation to cycling.
+Interviews with interesting people who have a special relation to cycling.